MerlinHeidemanns/nn_from_scratch/README.md

 work out too well due to a lack of time.
 I am intending to implement most of the things in Goodfellow et al.'s Deep Learning and then maybe continue with something else.

+## Log

+### September 17th, 2020

+* Started BatchNorm implementation, realized that current implementation of layers wouldn't work well with it.
+Have to separate linear and non-linear part and put the gradient descent algorithms maybe in the base module class.